AlejoReyna/alejoreyna/README.md

 # Hello, I'm Alexis.

-Watch me become a better dav each day.
+Watch me become a better dev each day.

 <!--
 **AlejoReyna/alejoreyna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.